Glider competition classes: Standard Class

 In 1965 the American Richard Schreder flew a variant of his HP-11, which in normal form had simple flaps as airbrakes.
 To comply with the rules, the ship was modified for the World Championships so that the outer half of the flaps hinged upwards to comply with the rules.
 Schreder pointed out that this made the glider more expensive and less safe (higher landing speed, less effective brakes).
 The argument over whether to allow this went on for the next five years in IGC and eventually the rules were changed to permit plain flaps provided they were the only means of drag control for landing, and there was no aileron linking for camber changing.
 There were no other limits on using the flaps for lift increase (although the lack of aileron linking meant that the flaps were not as effective as they might have been).

 A later concession would bring difficulties in that the demarcation line between airbrake/landing flaps and performance enhancing flaps is vague.
-The reluctance within the IGC to allow the later in the Standard Class led to an unsuccessful attempt to codify what constitutes a landing flap.
+The reluctance within the IGC to allow the latter in the Standard Class led to an unsuccessful attempt to codify what constitutes a landing flap.
 After the LS2 and the PIK-20 exploited this loophole to win the 1974 and 1976 World Championships in the Standard Class, the IGC banned all camber-changing devices from the class and created a parallel 15 metre Class to accommodate them.
-This decision was polemic as it was the second rule change in a few years and it orphaned several glider types that did not fit well within either class definition (especially the PIK-20 and the Libelle that had been built in large numbers).
+This decision was problematic as it was the second rule change in a few years and it orphaned several glider types that did not fit well within either class definition (especially the PIK-20 and the Libelle that had been built in large numbers).
 Notwithstanding, the decision was vindicated by the great success subsequently enjoyed by both the Standard and 15 metre classes.